- Sensor in direct sunlight

 - Temperature reads 10+ degrees off

-- Doesn't match thermostat reading
+- Doesn't match the thermostat reading

 - Updates very slowly